Jamie Laing: Early life

-Laing was born in Oxford in 1988.
-His parents are named Penny and Nicholas.
-He has an older brother, Alexander and a younger sister, Emily.
+Laing's parents are Penny and Nicholas.
+He has an older brother, Alexander, a younger brother, George, and a younger sister, Emily.

-He attended Summer Fields School (1997–2002), Radley College and, later, the University of Leeds, where he studied Theatre and Performance.
+He was privately educated at both Summer Fields School (1997–2002) and Radley College, before attending the University of Leeds, where he studied Theatre and Performance.

-Laing is a great-great-grandson of Sir Alexander Grant, 1st Baronet, who created the McVitie's digestive biscuit in 1892, and a great-nephew of the Lord Laing of Dunphail.
+Laing is the great-great-grandson of Sir Alexander Grant, 1st Baronet, who created the McVitie's digestive biscuit in 1892, and a great-nephew of the Lord Laing of Dunphail.

 Career

 In 2011, Laing rose to fame through the E4 reality show Made in Chelsea, joining the show in the second series.

 He launched his own confectionery company, Candy Kittens, in 2012, which specialises in vegan and vegetarian sweets.

 Laing's acting credits include playing a fashion show attendee in 2016's Absolutely Fabulous: The Movie and a doctor in a 2017 episode of Channel 4 soap opera Hollyoaks.

-He also beat the previous world record in ‘amount of jelly beans thrown in mouth per 30 seconds’ on Series 12 Episode 3 of 8 Out of 10 Cats Does Countdown with a groundbreaking 18 jellybeans; beating the previous record by 3.
+He also beat the previous world record in ‘amount of jelly beans thrown in mouth per 30 seconds’ on Series 12 Episode 3 of 8 Out of 10 Cats Does Countdown with 18 jellybeans; beating the previous record by 3.

 In 2017, he appeared on the first series of Celebrity Hunted alongside his Made in Chelsea co-star Spencer Matthews.
 In 2018, he appeared in the third episode of the first season of The Great Stand Up to Cancer Bake Off.

-Laing was named as one of the celebrities to star in the seventeenth series of Strictly Come Dancing in August 2019; however a foot injury led him to withdraw on 5 September, two days before the launch show was aired, where he was paired with professional dancer Oti Mabuse.
+In August 2019, Laing was named as one of the celebrities to star in the seventeenth series of Strictly Come Dancing; however a foot injury led him to withdraw on 5 September, two days before the launch show was aired, where he was paired with professional dancer Oti Mabuse.
 He was replaced by Kelvin Fletcher, who went on to win the series.
 The following year, he was announced as a contestant on the eighteenth series, where he was re-partnered with Karen Hauer, making the final and finishing as one of the runners-up.
+Laing is the only person to appear on two different series of Strictly.

 In 2018, he filmed a Channel 4 documentary called Famous and Fighting Crime, in which he became a volunteer police officer in Peterborough.

 Since early 2017, he has hosted a podcast, Private Parts, with his friend Francis Boulle, as well as starting a podcast on BBC Sounds in May 2020, 6 Degrees from Jamie and Spencer, with Spencer Matthews.

+In 2021, Laing appeared on Richard Osman's House of Games.

-From 28 October 2022, Laing provided maternity cover for Mollie King on BBC Radio 1.
+From 28 October 2022, Laing replaced Mollie King on BBC Radio 1 while she was on maternity leave.
+In March 2024, he replaced Jordan North on Radio 1's Going Home show.